deepakvbansode/deepakvbansode.github.io/content/english/blog/why-docker-and-kubernetes.md

 Kubernetes solved the orchestration and reliability problem.

 Together, they form one of the most powerful platforms for building and running applications at scale.

-If you're just beginning, focus on understanding the fundamentals:

-- What problem containers solve
-- Why orchestration is needed
-- How Kubernetes components work together

-Once these concepts are clear, everything else—YAML files, deployments, services, scaling—becomes easier to understand.